MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 * App's color scheme can be set using `.preferredColorScheme(.dark)`

 ### containerRelativeFrame() modifier:
-make views have a size relative to their container layout
+make views have a size relative to its container layout size. the container size depends on the size of other children of that container.
 ```swift
 ScrollView(.horizontal, showsIndicators: false) {
     HStack {